smyleeface/January2019-Fotostatur/README.md

     > Hint: From the AWS console navigate to `Cloudformation` > `Sandbox-Fotostatur` > `Resources`

-1) Test deployment by choosing an image to upload.
+1) Test deployment by taking a picture or choosing an image to upload.

     In the command below replace `SOURCE_IMAGE.JPG` and `FOTO_STATUR_PHOTOBUCKET` for their respective names.